-2. Jessie James Decker
+After Jessie James Decker

 welcomed her third baby last year, she took to Instagram to share that the healing process can sometimes take longer than you think.

 Remember what our bodies just when through for 9 months and be proud, don’t stress over post baby body, just enjoy your new baby because these are beautiful moments and memories you will cherish forever," she wrote on Instagram in April 2018.
 3 Tia Mowry

 Tia Mowry had her second baby, she was reminded yet again that the expectation to "bounce back" after just a few weeks is almost entirely unrealistic and learned to embrace the miracle her body created.

 to embrace my new body.
 With this second pregnancy, I now have embraced that fact that I’ve housed a human being.
 A miracle.
 A life," she penned on Instagram in July 2018.
 "If it takes a while for me to get back to my normal self, than so be it.
 This.Is.Me.
 And I love me."
 4 Daphne Oz

 At seven weeks postpartum, Daphne Oz decided to share a little update with her fans and followers, celebrating the fact that she still looked "3 months pregnant."

-"Self-love is a difficult thing to fully embrace.
+Self-love is a difficult thing to fully embrace.
 When I look at myself in the mirror I can’t help but notice that my hips are wider than they used to be, my wrinkles are deeper than when I was in my 20s, and my stomach has lumps and bumps that didn’t used to be there," Ali Fedotowsky, who gave birth to her second child in May 2018, captioned some photos of herself, postpartum.